redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

     node1$ pcs cluster cluster start
     node2$ pcs cluster cluster start

-Now that the cluster is started commands only need to be run on one of the machines You'll need to add a stonith device for resources to start properly.
-For the demonstration it will be disabled instead.
+Now that the cluster is started commands only need to be run on one of the machines to add resources and check status.</br> You'll need to add stonith devices for resources to start properly.
+For this demonstration stonith it will be disabled instead.

     node1$ pcs property set stonith-enabled=true